 The Genomics Core at MU and NextGen Precision Health

 It is an understatement to say that “next-generation” sequencing (NGS) technology has revolutionized biomedical science and the trajectory of healthcare.
 Over the last ten years, sequencing has created a paradigm shift in biological examination of disease as the sequencing instrument has become the modern era digital microscope of investigation.
 This new digital microscope produces a high volume and speed of data acquisition and the need for sophisticated subsequent analysis not seen since the similar revolution of 3- and 4-D imaging some 30 years ago.
 At the same time, the costs of sequencing are decreasing dramatically.
 As a central campus/system resource, the MU DNA Core facility promises to substantially increase the development of system-wide research networks and thus will impact all levels of multi-disciplinary basic, biomedical and clinical research envisioned by UM System leaders.
-A summary of the MU Tier 1 sequencing initiative and more generally the power of sequencing to address all types of biological questions with varied starting points including the use of single cell technology will be discussed.
+A summary of the MU Tier 1 sequencing initiative and more generally the power of sequencing to address all types of biological questions with varied starting points including the use of single cell technology were discussed.

 About the Speaker